input-output-hk/peras-design/site/reports/tech-report-2.md

 # Analyses of adversarial scenarios

 > [!CAUTION]
-> Several correctly-formatted equations are not rendered correctly by GitHub's MathJAX.
+> Several well-formatted equations are not rendered correctly by GitHub's MathJAX.
 Make sure that these render correctly via `pandoc`.

+> [!CAUTION]
+> Check all of the mathematical derivations in this section.

 In this section we use the following notation: